shivkurtarkar/churn-prediction/README.md

    http://localhost
    ```

-   If you encounter any issues while making predictions, please check the settings for further troubleshooting.
+   If you encounter any issues while making predictions, please check the settings page for further troubleshooting.

 6. **Delete the Cluster**